Crispin Blunt: Member of Parliament

 Blunt is a former joint chair of the Council for the Advancement of Arab-British Understanding.
 When the Conservative and Liberal Democrat Coalition formed a government in 2010, Blunt was appointed as the first Minister of State for Prisons at the Ministry of Justice.
 His responsibilities included prisons and probation, youth justice, criminal law and sentencing policy, and criminal justice.
 He is also a member of the All-Party Parliamentary Humanist Group.

 In November 2013, Blunt was re-selected to stand in the 2015 general election for the Conservative Party, having undergone a postal ballot of constituency members.
 The postal ballot was triggered when the executive council came to a vote with a majority decision not to endorse his candidacy.
 Having won the postal ballot Blunt called for the executive council to consider their position.
 The lack of support from a majority of the executive council was partly attributed to the allegedly homophobic views of some older Conservative voters in the area.
-Roger Newstead, the chairman of the Reigate South and Earlswood Branch, wrote a private letter to Dr Ben Mearns, who had resigned from the branch committee after protesting the decision to force a postal ballot.
+Roger Newstead, the chairman of the Reigate South and Earlswood Branch, wrote a private letter to Ben Mearns, who had resigned from the branch committee after protesting the decision to force a postal ballot.
 In the letter, Newstead said: "I do not know what motivated my executive colleagues but I suspect that Crispin has been the author of his own misfortune.
 There is no doubt in my mind that his very public and totally unnecessary announcement that he was 'gay' was the final straw for some members, particularly those in the north of the borough, with whom there had been a number of previous disagreements on policy matters.
 A number of lady members were very offended by the manner in which his marriage broke down.
 Apparently Victoria's version was very different from Crispin's".

 Later clarifying his views to The Guardian, Newstead said: "I still say it was unnecessary [for Crispin Blunt to come out].
 To me it was an error of judgment.
 I wouldn't have done anything like that.
 I would have just said if anyone had asked me: politicians have a unique lifestyle, it doesn't suit everybody and there is a long history of parliamentary marriages breaking down.
 You don't have to go out and tell people you have got homosexual tendencies.
 It is a private matter and it shouldn't have been put in the public domain.
 He put it in the public domain".